abi-am/it-resources/access-to-server/howto.md

 ## Sharing your key

 You may run `cat .ssh/id_ed25519.pub` to see your public key.
 Please share the public key with your system administrator.

+# Private key location
+You can find your private key in the C:\Users\user_name\.ssh folder in Windows OS You can find your private key in the /home/user_name/.ssh folder in Unix OS

+Please replace user_name in the path with your actual username

 ## Logging into a server